Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-azure/microsoft-azure-quiz.md

 - [ ] The build will override one of the jobs so that it can run.
 - [ ] The build will forfeit and not run at all.
 - [ ] The build will wait until another agent becomes available.

+#### Q66.
+Which type of Azure Web Application Firewall log tracks requests coming through the firewall policy while in detection or prevention mode?

+- [ ] Activity Log
+- [ ] Performance Resource Log
+- [ ] Access Resource Log
+- [x] Firewall Resource Log

+#### Q67.
+Which of the following options is not a possible rule action for Azure Web Application Firewall policies for Application Gateway?

+- [x] deny
+- [ ] log
+- [ ] allow
+- [ ] block

+#### Q68.
+Which of the following statements about Azure Web Application Firewall policies for Application Gateway is true?

+- [ ] Each policy can be applied to only one target.
+- [x] Policies can be applied globally to the Application Gateway at the site hosted by the gateway.
+- [ ] Managed rules have a priority over custom rules.
+- [ ] You can create a maximum of 100 policies.

+#### Q69.
+Which of the following services is not a service supported by Azure Web Application Firewall?

+- [ ] Azure Application Gateway
+- [ ] Azure Content Delivery Network
+- [ ] Azure Front Door
+- [x] Azure API Management

+#### Q70.
+Azure _____ is a globally scalable entry point for web applications hosted in Azure.

+- [ ] Content Delivery Network
+- [x] Front Door
+- [ ] Application Gateway
+- [ ] API Management